christinecha/web-sparkle/packages/resize-scroll-handler/README.md

 // Add as many callbacks as you want without performing unnecessary
 // browser reflows or taking up extra memory.
 Woohoo!

-handler.addToHandler('resize', resizeCallback)
+handler.on('resize', resizeCallback)
-handler.addToHandler('resize', anotherResizeCallback)
+handler.on('resize', anotherResizeCallback)
-handler.addToHandler('resize', yetAnotherResizeCallback)
+handler.on('resize', yetAnotherResizeCallback)
 ...

-handler.addToHandler('scroll', scrollCallback)
+handler.on('scroll', scrollCallback)
-handler.addToHandler('scroll', anotherScrollCallback)
+handler.on('scroll', anotherScrollCallback)
-handler.addToHandler('scroll', yetAnotherScrollCallback)
+handler.on('scroll', yetAnotherScrollCallback)
 ...

 handler.requestResize()